 Further to this, a collaborative effort between BDO’s Advisory and Corporate Finance teams provided socio-economic modelling for the RFDS, measuring RFDS’s contribution to Queensland jobs, both directly and indirectly and ultimately identified the $132.50 million per year contribution the not-for-profit has made to the Queensland economy.
 This socio-economic modelling of RFDS’s services demonstrates its value for regional patients, communities and the Australian economy.
 This reconfirmed the RFDS’s position as one of the largest aeromedical organisations in the world.

-“BDO are a long-term partner and supporter of the Queensland Section of the RFDS.
+“BDO is a long-term partner and supporter of the Queensland Section of the RFDS.
 Our partnership with BDO is one very much built off trust and genuine care for what we do and what we stand for in the community.
 BDO’s engagement model builds a relationship of trust, familiarity and connectivity to the organisation, its strategy and team.”

 Meredith Staib, CEO, Royal Flying Doctor Service (Queensland Section).